-- Provide video inspection and cleaning of 20 percent of the stormwater system on an annual basis. - Maintain a list of known system defects, and schedule repair as funding and need allow. - Plan and implement additions to the stormwater system to provide additional capacity to manage rainfall and protect private property - Plan and construct facilities to enhance water quality and infiltration of stormwater to meet Best Management Practices required by the Maryland Department of the Environment. - Continue programs to meet the National Pollution Prevention Elimination System (NPDES) permit requirements. - Identify areas for impervious pavement reduction.
+- Provide video inspection and cleaning of 20 percent of the stormwater system on an annual basis. - Maintain a list of known system defects, and schedule repair as funding and need allow. - Plan and implement additions to the stormwater system to enhance bioretention and infiltration of stormwater to meet Best Management Practices required by the State and EPA. - Continue programs to meet the National Pollution Prevention Elimination System (NPDES) permit requirements. - Identify areas for impervious pavement reduction.